Hospital Fall Lawyers in Denver

 - Internal bleeding, usually surrounding a broken bone.

-The biggest problem with a fall is that the patient was already weak, and/or already suffering from another medical condition.
-The body simply may not be able to handle another injury at that point.
-The medical bill will go up, and the prognosis will worsen.
+When a patient falls in a hospital, the body simply may not be able to handle another injury at that point.
+The medical bills will go up, and the prognosis may worsen.
 That is why preventing falls is a public health issue, and an issue of patient safety as well.

 Whether your loved one collapsed, slid from a bed or chair to the floor, was dropped, or tripped and fell, this is something that simply should not happen in a healthcare setting.
 Fall intervention, such as assigning a patient to a special room, providing bed rails, assigning a sitter, using video surveillance, placing the patient close to a nurses’ station, and providing bathroom assistance, is both necessary and the hospital’s duty.
 (The use of physical restraints as fall prevention is generally discouraged.)